 “I am ready.
 Say, Josh asked if he could come along.
 Would that be okay?”

 Scott turned around and called out, “Hey, Josh, you’re good to go.
 Get your butt out here!”

 I bumped fists with Josh, and the three of us got in the back seat of the car and about ten minutes later we arrived at the gym.
 Uncle Dennis went in with us to get Todd registered.
-Scott, Josh, and I found available lockers for the clothes we’d brought to put on after we finished exercising and showering.
+Scott, Josh, and I checked in at the fingerprint reader and found available lockers for the clothes we’d brought to put on after we finished exercising and showering.
 We each were handed a towel and had our own water bottles.
 Todd and his dad joined us and I showed Todd the lockers and how the combinations worked.

 “You guys have fun.
 I’ll pick you up at twelve thirty,” Uncle Dennis said.
 “Be out front by then, okay?
-Finding a parking place here at that time is always difficult.”
+Finding a parking place here was already difficult.”

 Because Todd had just signed up, he got a free two-hour session with a personal trainer who said she’d show him the facilities and all of the equipment, then plan an exercise program for him and work with him today.
 I heard her tell Todd she went to Sand Hills Community College and majored in physical therapy.
 She had a great physique — you know, well endowed — and I planned to joke with him about that on the way home.

 The range of exercise equipment went way beyond what we had in the weight training room at Wilson, both the types of equipment and the number of each.
 After using a treadmill and stepper to warm up, I worked out on the equipment that would let me concentrate on my legs, biceps, and shoulders.
 After about an hour and a half I went to the lap pool and swam to cool down until I had to get my clothes from my locker, shower, and get dressed.
 Scott and Josh were already outside waiting for Uncle Dennis.